phil-r/stats/README.md

 Defaults to `false`

-Boolean that indicates wether to track per endpoint stats.
+Boolean that indicates whether to track per endpoint stats.

+##### complexEndpoints

+Defaults to `[]`

+Used in conjunction with `endpointStats`

+Use it in case your application has routes with params or wildcard routes

-**Not recommended** for complex applications and applications that have endpoints like `/user/123`
+**Recommended** for applications that have endpoints like `/user/123`

 ## Example